 Teachers will use their knowledge of your child to plan work which is just right for them.
 They will make sure there is sufficient challenge and support, sometimes providing different activities for small groups.
 The teacher will also direct any other adults in the room, such as LSAs, who are working to support your child.

-The class teacher and SENCO will decide three times a year, which interventions children need to do to support their learning and progress.
+The class teacher and SENCO will decide, at least three times a year, which interventions children need to do to support their learning and progress.
+This will usually happen at the beginning of terms one, three and five.
+If your child is receiving an intervention, a letter will be sent home to inform you at the start of term.

 In a very small number of cases, children may follow individual programmes of work for parts of the school day.